Prologue – July, 2021

 Our hope is that both of the preceding proposals, once formally presented to General Synod, will be adopted by the denomination and that they will meet many of the needs that we have heard expressed.
 Some who had considered leaving the denomination may choose to stay and see the restructuring as an opportunity to breathe new life into an organization they love.
 Others may still leave but find ongoing connection with their former denomination through the new mission agency.
 Still others may decide to forge an entirely new path, to seek God’s call on their lives through other relationships and partnerships.

-- Regarding the treatment of and provision for denominational, regional, classis, and local church employees, we encourage the General Synod Council, in its capacity as the executive committee of the General Synod, in cooperation with the general secretary, GSC human resources team, and legal counsel, to continue to conduct a compassionate and orderly evaluation of staff structuring, including the continued provision of fair salaries and benefits packages when possible, and appropriately generous severance packages should budget constraints require downsizing.
-Further, we will encourage the same consideration at the regional synod, classis, and church level for staff at those levels.
+NOTE: Regarding the treatment of and provision for denominational, regional, classis, and local church employees, we encourage the General Synod Council, in its capacity as the executive committee of the General Synod, in cooperation with the general secretary, GSC human resources team, and legal counsel, to continue to conduct a compassionate and orderly evaluation of staff structuring, including the continued provision of fair salaries and benefits packages when possible, and appropriately generous severance packages should budget constraints require downsizing.
+Further, we encourage the same consideration at the regional synod, classis, and church level for staff at those levels.

 In closing this report, we wish to offer a few final reflections to you, our beloved colleagues and friends.
 Foremost, that it has truly been a privilege to serve together in this work.
-None of us emerges from this two-year journey unchallenged or unchanged.
+None of us emerges from this journey unchallenged or unchanged.
 While we confess to being weary from the road, we also find ourselves better for having walked it together.
 We have sharpened one another, iron against iron, and will carry the marks of our learning with us in gratitude, to God’s glory.

 As a denomination, the RCA is standing at a crossroads.
 Having sent our team as scouts to explore different paths, the task before you now is to decide which paths to take.
 Perhaps surprisingly, our advice in the end has been “take all of them.”
 None is without challenge or loss, but all of them also hold opportunities.
 For those who decide to stay in the RCA, there is a path that holds the potential for the renewal and strengthening of a denomination they love.
 For those who choose to go a separate way there is an opportunity to provision them well for their journey, knowing that the work they go to do is for the kingdom we all call home.
 And before moving on from this crossroads, we have the chance to build something new together in the form of a mission agency, as a place for us to work together, and to preserve some of our best work as a celebration of our shared journey.